maflcko/b-c-gui-translations-review/reviews/tr.md

         <translation>Hata: Cüzdana yazılamadı en iyi blok bulucu kaydı </translation>

 YES
-The Turkish translation is inaccurate and awkward.
-It omits that the error relates to writing a "solvable wallet best block locator record" and does not preserve the technical meaning clearly.
-Also, spacing is problematic: a trailing space exists before closing the tag.
+The Turkish translation is grammatically awkward and does not clearly convey the meaning of the original sentence.
+The phrase "Cüzdana yazılamadı en iyi blok bulucu kaydı" is confusing and the word order is incorrect.
+The format specifier is preserved, but the meaning is not accurately conveyed.

 Correct translation:
-Hata: Çözülebilir cüzdanın en iyi blok bulucu kaydı yazılamadı
+Hata: Çözülebilir cüzdan için en iyi blok bulucu kaydı yazılamıyor
 ```

 ```
         <source>Error: database transaction cannot be executed for wallet %s</source>
         <translation>Hata: %sCüzdan için veri tabanında işlem yapılamaz</translation>

 YES
-The translation has spacing issues and an incorrect word order.
-The placeholder %s should be separated by a space from the rest of the sentence, and the sentence should flow naturally in Turkish.
-Also, "veri tabanı" should be two words.
-A better translation would be:
+There is a spacing issue between "%s" and "Cüzdan"—they should be separated by a space.
+Also, "veri tabanında" should be "veritabanı" for proper usage in Turkish.

+Correct translation:
-Hata: %s için veri tabanı işlemi gerçekleştirilemiyor
+Hata: %s cüzdanı için veritabanı işlemi gerçekleştirilemiyor
 ```

 ```
         <source>Failure removing transaction: %s</source>
         <translation>işlemi: %s silme başarısız oldu.</translation>

 YES
-The translation has a lowercase initial letter, while the source starts with an uppercase letter, which is inconsistent.
-Also, the phrase can be made more natural in Turkish by reordering.
+The translation introduces a word order issue that makes it sound unnatural in Turkish.
+The source message starts with "Failure removing", but the Turkish version puts "işlemi" (the transaction) first, which breaks clarity.
+Also, the proper format specifier (%s) is used correctly.
+A more accurate and natural translation would be:

+İşlem silinirken hata oluştu: %s

+Or, alternatively:

+İşlemi silme başarısız oldu: %s

+But if matching closer to the source:

+İşlem silinirken başarısız olundu: %s

+Therefore, the translation is problematic due to awkward sentence construction.

 Correct translation:
-İşlem %s silme başarısında hata oluştu.
+İşlem silinirken hata oluştu: %s
 ```

 ```
         <source>Signer did not echo address</source>
         <translation>İmzalayıcı adresi belirtilmedi.</translation>

 YES
-The English text "Signer did not echo address" means that the signer failed to repeat or confirm the address, implying an action that was not performed.
-The provided Turkish translation "İmzalayıcı adresi belirtilmedi." translates to "The signer’s address was not specified," which changes the meaning and does not convey the original intent.
+The translation is incorrect.
+The original English means that the signer did not return (echo) the address, but the translation says "The signer's address was not specified", which is a different meaning.

 Correct translation:
-"İmzalayıcı adresi geri yansıtmadı."
-or more contextually natural:
-"İmzalayıcı adresi tekrar etmedi."
+İmzalayıcı adresi yinelemedi.
 ```

 ```